What is Cold Roll Steel: Types, Grades and Uses | Pros and Cons

 The process of making cold-rolled steel involves a series of steps:

-• Pickling: This step involves cleaning the hot-rolled steel to remove any scale, rust, or impurities.
+- Pickling: This step involves cleaning the hot rolled steel to clean off scale, rust, or contaminants.

-• Cold Rolling: The clean steel is then passed through rollers at room temperature to further reduce its thickness and improve its surface finish.
+- Cold Rolling: The clean steel is then rolled at room temperature to achieve further reduction its depth and improve its surface finish.

 Uses of Cold Roll Steel